Hawaii's Kilauea volcano eruption resumes, alert level raised -USGS | Headlines

 Hawaii's Kilauea volcano eruption resumes, alert level raised -USGS

-The eruption of the Kilauea volcano in Hawaii resumed on Thursday, the U.S. Geological Service's volcanic activity notice said.

-The volcano alert level has been raised to 'Red' after the evaluation of the eruption and associated hazards, the notice said.
+The Kilauea volcano in Hawaii began erupting on Thursday, the U.S. Geological Service's volcanic activity notice said, after detecting a glow in the summit producing smog that is confined within the Hawaii Volcanoes National Park.
+The volcano alert level was raised to 'Red' after an evaluation of the eruption and associated hazards, the notice said.

+USGS said the volcanic gas, which consists of sulphur dioxide and other gases, could produce a visible haze of volcanic smog, known as 'vog', which has been observed in the downwind of Kilauea.
+Vog has the potential to generate airborne health hazards for residents and visitors, causing breathing difficulties and also damaging agricultural crops.

+Known to be the younger and more active neighbor of Mauna Loa, which erupted in November for the first time since 1984, the Kilauea volcano has been erupting since 2021.
+However, Mauna Loa's eruption has had no impact and remains quiet, USGS said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)